 The Seminary is located in Clearwater at 3190 Gulf to Bay Blvd., where Bayshore Blvd. joins Gulf to Bay Blvd., just east of McMullen Booth Road.
-The Seminary occupies space leased from Congregation Ohr Chadash, a Messianic Jewish synagogue.
+The Seminary occupies an office, three (3) classrooms and a three (3) room library, all of which are leased from Congregation Ohr Chadash, a Messianic Jewish synagogue.
+Our lease includes the use of two (2) additional rooms as needed for seminars and guest speakers, as well as the building's kitchen and other amenities.